Introducing Our 2026 Open Call Residency Cohorts

 Sang Woo Yoo (Chicago, IL)

-Over the course of each cohort’s two-week residency, The Luminary’s staff will engage residents through site visits, studio visits, and community-based encounters responsive to their evolving lines of inquiry.
-Residents will also be invited to participate in public-facing and educational programming, including artist talks, panel discussions, studio visits, and workshops.
+Throughout the residency, our staff engage participants through site visits, studio visits, and community-based encounters that respond to their evolving interests.
+Residents are also invited to take part in public and educational programming — such as artist talks, panel discussions, and workshops — where they can share their work and perspectives with a wider audience.

 Learn more about each of the 2026 Open Call residents here: https://theluminaryarts.com/past-residents